hitobito/hitobito/doc/features/ebics-connection.md

 - Z54 (receives invoice data in camt.54 format)

 IMPORTANT: The order types have to be supported by the payment provider to work!

+### Bank public keys change

+When the bank changes their public keys, the HPB request will fail and throw a `PaymentProviders::EbicsError` error.

+At this point, check the `encryption_hash` and `authentication_hash` values in the Settings and whether they're still up to date.